 - More than half think it’s unfair that brick-and-mortar stores have to collect sales tax on all their transactions and online sellers do not.

 - 90% think local retailers are important for the economy of the communities where they live.

 We have to notice that the International Council of Shopping Centers is clearly not an unbiased source, that they’re not sharing their research but only their self-selected headlines and that they’re asking emotional questions.
 We also have to note that the ICSC has actually been used as an example in a textbook discussion of manipulative survey design.

 So maybe it isn’t exactly true that consumers want to pay sales tax on their online purchases.
 But that might not be the right question.

 Consumers are required by law to pay sales or use tax on their purchases, even if it isn’t collected by merchants.
 Consumers who want to pay sales tax on their online purchases — that 70% of ICSC is touting — can do so.
 Many states now have a line on their income tax forms where consumers can do this with ease.
 There is nothing stopping consumers from paying this tax.

 The question is probably whether state and local jurisdictions want to deal with collecting sales taxes on remote purchases.
 Doing so with any significant level of compliance and efficiency would require more consistent sales tax laws from one jurisdiction to another.
 Right now, cities, states, and counties can use sales taxes to collect revenue for specific purposes and they can change those taxes as their circumstances change.
 That may not be something they want to give up.

-Without more uniform tax rules, having remote sellers collect taxes in state where they do not have nexus may just be replacing one unenforceable law with another unenforceable law.
+Without more uniform tax rules, having remote sellers collect taxes in states where they do not have nexus may just be replacing one unenforceable law with another unenforceable law.